otto-de/TRON/README.md

 For specific issues related to the codebase or for feature requests, please create a new issue on our [GitHub page](https://github.com/otto-de/TRON/issues).

 If this project aids your research or you find it interesting, we would appreciate it if you could star ⭐ the repository.
 Thanks for your support!

-\* To be published in the proceedings of the 17th ACM Conference on Recommender Systems (RecSys 2023).